 Nearly every model is photographed in Theresa's studio against a green screen.
 Studio lights allow her to sculpt the lighting on the model to match the collaged background's mood and light sources.

 Once all of the images have been collected, she stitches them together using Photoshop and digitally paints final embellishments with a tablet.

 Pridemore is sharing her process of creating The Portland Tarot deck with the world, by posting the in-progress images online as she goes.
-Her target date for completing it is fall of 2014.
-She intends to have a Major Arcana version of the deck completed by the fall of 2013.
+Her target date for completion was the fall of 2014.
+In 2013 she completed her first Major Arcana version of the deck.

 Pridemore describes the magical undercurrents that seem to accompany her work as if the Tarot is actually collaborating with her to help the deck come into being.
 "The beauty of sharing this process on the web is that I can tell all the magical stories of synchronicity that are happening along the way," she said.

 "What would normally seem like a lot of work -- 78 unique pieces of art -- actually feels quite attainable when you have the magic of the universe, and of the Tarot, to back you up."